 Fees are subject to change in accordance with the Army established implementation dates.
 Fees will not be adjusted and/ or changed more than once annually in accordance with Army established implementation dates.

 Payments

 All monthly fees are due in advance and payable on the 1st and 15th of each month (or the first business day after).
-Please note you will not receive a physical bill.

 CYS has multiple ways for patrons to pay their monthly bills: